ccwang002/cptac_proteome_preprocess/README.md

 ## CPTAC proteome data preprocess
 Preprocessing the CPTAC proteome data (global/phospho/acetyl/ubiquityl).
+The final outputs become `cptac_proteome` of the PTMcosmos data freeze.

 Currently it covers (`-` = not available):